Life As a Maintenance and Repair Worker

 - Clean or lubricate shafts, bearings, gears, or other parts of machinery.

 What Skills Do You Need to Work as a Maintenance & Repair Worker?

-When polled, Maintenance and Repair Workers say the following skills are most frequently used in their jobs:
+These are the skills Maintenance and Repair Workers say are the most useful in their careers: